 A delicious two-ingredient homemade coconut milk recipe, without any synthetic vitamins or additives!
-Keto, paleo, Whole30, vegan.
+Keto, paleo, Whole30, vegan, animal-based.

 A simple and healthy milk alternative

 I’m currently on a gut-healing protocol to address some of my underlying health issues, and there are so many things I can’t eat at the moment, including gums and thickeners.

 If you go to the grocery store in search of milk alternatives, then you know how many preservatives, thickeners and synthetic vitamins are added to everything these days.